stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Or killing Trexel.
-And like, both, both would be great ends if we were planning to do just one season, [__BEN:__ Yeah.] but we think there's a lot more fun to be had here so __[chuckles]__ let's not-- let's not-- let's not blow up the, you know, jump the blow up Death Star shark. [*sic*]
+And like, both would be great ends if we were planning to do just one season, [__BEN:__ Yeah.] but we think there's a lot more fun to be had here so __[chuckles]__ let's not blow up the, you know, jump the blow up Death Star shark. [*sic*]

 #### BEN

-__[snorts]__ And, the final thing, "Hartro's unusual style of management", no, the feet was Jenny's. _(crosstalk)_ Jenny, Jenny brought the feet in.
-Um, we had to-- we ran with the feet.
+__[snorts]__ And, the final thing, "Hartro's unusual style of management", no, the feet was Jenny's.
+Jenny, Jenny brought the feet in.
+We had to-- we ran with the feet.
 We ran on our feet.
 With the feet in our mouths.

 #### TIM